 The temperature should be hot to touch initially, and then as time goes on it can drop a bit and just be warm.
 Obviously, weather can effect the internal temperature as well.
 However, in normal outdoor temperatures of 60F-90F (15-30 C) you should expect an internal temperature above 113F, approaching 150F.

-My pile isn’t heating up.
+My compost pile isn’t heating up.
 What is wrong?

-If your pile is not warm in the center a couple days after building it, then there is generally a few reasons as to why this could be happening.
+If your pile is not warm in the center a couple days after building it then something is wrong.
+There are generally 5 reasons as why compost piles don’t heat up.
 Identify the reason and correct it, and it should warm back up.
 The most common reasons are listed below:

 1 – Not enough green material.
 Nitrogen is what feeds the good bacteria, which in turn give off heat.
 Not enough Nitrogen means the pile will not get hot.